Magnum principium: Background

+The "Great Principle" to which the opening words of the letter referred, established by the Second Vatican Council, asserted that liturgical prayer should "be accommodated to the comprehension of the people so that it might be understood".

 For several decades the Catholic Church has increased the use of the vernacular in place of Latin in its liturgies.
 The Sacred Congregation of Rites, predecessor of the CDW, granted permission for the use of local languages in several countries with expanding missionary activity, including Mandarin Chinese in Mass except for the Canon in 1949 and Hindi in India in 1950.
 For rituals other than Mass, it gave permission for the use of a French translation in 1948 and a German one in 1951.

-The Second Vatican Council's Sacrosanctum Concilium, issued by Pope Paul VI on 4 December 1963, discussed the use of the vernacular in the context of the need to enhance lay participation in liturgies.
+The Council's Constitution on the Sacred Liturgy, Sacrosanctum Concilium, issued by Pope Paul VI on 4 December 1963, discussed the use of the vernacular in the context of the need to enhance lay participation in liturgies.
 It suggested an increased use of the "mother tongue" of the congregation and instructed local groups of bishops to consider the role of the vernacular.
 It "opened up the possibility of linguistic change but did not make it mandatory".

 As local groups of bishops and Vatican authorities disputed the quality and nature of translations, the CDW's instruction Liturgiam Authenticam, issued on 28 March 2001 with the approval of Pope John Paul II, ruled that texts "insofar as possible, must be translated integrally and in the most exact manner, without omissions or additions in terms of their content, and without paraphrases or glosses.
 Any adaptation to the characteristics or the nature of the various vernacular languages is to be sober and discreet."
 One side in the ongoing debate promoted the philosophy of translation called dynamic equivalence, roughly "sense-for-sense" translation, rather than the more literal word-for-word translation that John Paul said was required.
 (Note: An oft-cited example of these approaches to translation are the Latin words used in the consecration pro multis, variously translated as "for many", "for the many", "for all men", or "for all".)

 In the 21st century, Catholic bishops in Germany decided not to work with a commission Pope Benedict XVI erected to guide their translation efforts and then found their own translations rejected by the CDW.
 French, Italian and Spanish translations were rejected as well.
 The CDW also dictated much of the work and staffing of the multi-national board, the International Commission on English in the Liturgy (ICEL), created to produce English translations, which have met with criticism.
 The bishops of Japan contested the Vatican's right to judge the quality of a translation into Japanese, questioning both the quality of the review and the subsidiary position in which the CDW's review placed them.